 Neither the American Heart Association nor the American College of Cardiology recommends chelation therapy as a treatment for heart disease, and the Food and Drug Administration hasn't approved chelation therapy for use as a heart disease treatment.

 In chelation therapy, a dose of a medication called ethylenediaminetetraacetic acid (EDTA) is delivered through an intravenous (IV) line.
 This medication seeks out and binds to minerals in your bloodstream.
 Once the medication binds to the minerals, it creates a compound that leaves your body in your urine.

 Chelation therapy is a proven treatment for lead or mercury poisoning.
 Some doctors think that chelation therapy could begin to reverse heart disease by binding to the calcium in the plaques clogging your arteries and sweeping it away.
 No study has proved that this process actually works.

 Some doctors are concerned about the safety of chelation therapy as a treatment for heart disease.
-Potential side effects of chelation therapy include:
+A burning sensation at the injection site is the most common side effect.
+Less common but more serious potential side effects of chelation therapy include:

 Because of the known risks and unknown benefits of chelation therapy, talk to your doctor before trying it as a heart disease treatment.

 Before you choose chelation therapy for heart disease, talk to your doctor about all the risks involved in the procedure.

 After weighing the risks, if you decide to have chelation therapy, there are no special preparations necessary.
 You'll need to sit in a chair for several hours to receive chelation therapy, so dress in comfortable clothing for your visit.